 Wrap celery with aluminum foil and store it in the crisper drawer of the refrigerator.
 The foil allows ethylene gas to escape while keeping celery well moisturized for 2 weeks.
-If you intend to store it for longer, freezing is ideal and can keep it fresh for 8-12 months.

 Best ways to store celery